oat-sa/simple-roster/README.md

 $ docker-compose up -d
 ```

+The application is *NOT* exposed on any port by default.

-And install the dependencies:
+To install dependencies:

 ```shell script
 $ docker container exec -it simple-roster-phpfpm composer install
 ```

-The application is *NOT* exposed on any port by default.

 The following section is optional and is applicable only if you are using [OAT Docker Stack](https://github.com/oat-sa/docker-stack).
 In order to install it please follow the installation steps in it's [README](https://github.com/oat-sa/docker-stack#installation) file.